kazeburo/Monoceros/README.md

 # COMMAND LINE OPTIONS

 In addition to the options supported by [plackup](http://search.cpan.org/perldoc?plackup), Monoceros accepts following options(s).
+Note, the default value of several options is different from Starlet.

 ## \--max-workers=\#

-number of worker processes (default: 10)
+number of worker processes (default: 5)

 ## \--timeout=\#